Applying for a Social Security Card, Driver's License or ID

 Getting a New York State Driver's License

-- Read the NYS Driver's Manual and Study Guide and study for the written exam.
+- Read the New York State Driver's Manual and Study Guide and study for the written exam.

 - Go to the Department of Motor Vehicles (DMV) to take the written exam.
 The DMV is

 located at 137 Margaret Street.
 Bring the following documents with you: